 Mexican Independence Day is not Cinco de Mayo.
 Instead, this holiday takes place on the 16th of September every year.

 The day marks the country’s independence from Spain.
 It was Father Miguel Hidalgo y Costilla, a Catholic Priest, who made the first cry for independence in 1810.

 Mexico would not gain independence from the Spanish until 1821.
-However, it is the bravery of Father Hidalgo and the others that spoke out, that is celebrated during independence day.
+However, it is the bravery of Father Hidalgo and the others who spoke out, that is celebrated during Independence Day.

 In Mexico, this day is known as “Grito de Independencia”.
-In a similar manner to US 4th July, families will gather to have parties, share food, have a BBQ with some ice-cold cervezas, and watch fireworks.
+In a similar manner to the US on the 4th of July, families will gather to have parties, share food, have a BBQ with some ice-cold cervezas, and watch fireworks.

 Día Del Niño

 Día Del Niño is the Mexican observance of Children’s Day.
 This is a holiday that is celebrated in different forms and on different dates all over the world.

 It was established on December 14, 1954, by the General Assembly of the United Nations (UN).In Mexico, it takes place on the 30th of April each year.